When Does Embedding Magnitude Matter? A Cross-Task Functional-Symmetry Framework: Limitations and Future Work

 \section{Limitations and Future Work}

-Our study focuses on fine-tuning pre-trained models; generalization to pre-training from scratch and other domains (speech, graphs) requires further investigation.
-Future directions include: (1) designing asymmetric objectives for vision-language models that preserve bidirectional retrieval capability while enabling magnitude learning, (2) applying magnitude-aware training to recommendation systems where item magnitude could encode popularity or quality, and (3) exploring whether the task symmetry principle extends to other contrastive learning settings beyond those we tested.
+Our study focuses on finetuning pre-trained models; generalization to pre-training from scratch and other domains (speech, graphs) requires further investigation.
+Future directions include: (1) designing asymmetric objectives for vision-language models that preserve bidirectional retrieval capability while enabling magnitude learning, (2) applying magnitude-aware training to recommendation systems where item magnitude could encode popularity or quality, and (3) exploring whether the functional-symmetry principle extends to similarity-scored tasks beyond the six families we examined.